jp7677/dxvk-nvapi/README.md

 - `DXVK_NVAPI_DRIVER_VERSION` lets you override the reported driver version.
 Valid values are numbers between 100 and 99999.
 Use e.g. `DXVK_NVAPI_DRIVER_VERSION=47141` to report driver version `471.41`.
 - `DXVK_NVAPI_ALLOW_OTHER_DRIVERS`, when set to `1`, allows DXVK-NVAPI to initialize for a non-NVIDIA GPU.
 - `DXVK_NVAPI_DISABLE_ENTRYPOINTS`, when set to a comma-separated list of NVAPI entrypoint names, will hide their implementation from the application.
 For example, `DXVK_NVAPI_DISABLE_ENTRYPOINTS=NvAPI_D3D11_BeginUAVOverlap,NvAPI_D3D11_EndUAVOverlap` will report D3D11 barrier control extensions as not available.
+- `DXVK_NVAPI_DRS_SETTINGS` allows providing custom values for arbitrary driver settings.
+Currently, only values of DWORD (u32) type are supported.
+Format is `setting1=value1,setting2=value2,…` where both `settingN` and `valueN` are unsigned 32-bit integers and can be prefixed with `0x` or `0X` to parse them as hexadecimal numbers.
+For example, `DXVK_NVAPI_DRS_SETTINGS=0x10E41DF3=0xffffff,0x10E41DF7=0xffffff` overrides presets for both DLSS Super Resolution and DLSS Ray Reconstruction to latest.
 - `DXVK_NVAPI_GPU_ARCH`, when set to one of supported NVIDIA GPU architecture IDs will override reported GPU architecture.
 Currently supported values are:
   - `GK100` (Kepler)
   - `GM000` (Maxwell Gen1)